Thursday, June 1, 2023

 This can easily be accomplished if you find a backup provider that can customize where your data is stored.
 Whether you have your own containers already or need someone to manage what data can be stored where, a backup provider that offers compliant data protection should have capabilities that meet your needs.

-For example, AvePoint Cloud Backup is built on Azure, meaning the entirety of Azure’s global data centers are at your disposal and you can dictate exactly where specific data is stored.
-Beyond helping you meet data sovereignty requirements, this can also enhance your business continuity.
+For example, AvePoint Cloud Backup for Salesforce® is built on Azure, meaning the entirety of Azure’s global data centers are at your disposal and you can dictate exactly where specific data is stored.
+This can also enhance your Salesforce trust and compliance, and in effect, assist with your business continuity.
 After all, many disaster recovery experts recommend businesses store their backups in a location independent of their production org.

 2. Retaining Only What You Need